Metrication opposition: Tradition

 Traditionalists consider the retention of traditional non-metric units as a form of traditionalism, valuing historic usage spanning centuries.

 Non-metric units often have had different values in different times and places, and some units such as the stone even had different definitions depending on the type of object measured.
 At the time of the French Revolution there were over 5000 different foot measures.
-The current UK imperial system is based on the Weights and Measures Act 1824, dating from about 30 years after the founding of the metric system, and some of its units differ very significantly from the United States customary units of the same name.
+The current UK imperial system is based on the Weights and Measures Act 1824 (5 Geo.
+4. c.
+74), dating from about 30 years after the founding of the metric system, and some of its units differ very significantly from the United States customary units of the same name.

 By contrast, the metric system has remained unchanged (for most practical purposes) since it was first defined.
 Even though the metre was initially defined to equal one ten-millionth of the length of the meridian through Paris from pole to the equator, the first prototype metre bar was subsequently found to be short by 0.2 millimetres (because researchers miscalculated the flattening of the Earth).
 Nevertheless, this original reference metre was retained, leaving the exact distance from equator to pole slightly more than ten million metres.
 The need for a more practical and reproducible definition of the metre and advances in metrology have led to increased precision in the definition, so that it is now defined as the length travelled by light in a vacuum during the time interval of 1/299,792,458 of a second.
 In addition, a reference standard (a rod of platinum-iridium alloy) is maintained by the inter-governmental organisation the International Bureau of Weights and Measures, and calibration of a standard metre is usually achieved (to one part in a billion, or slightly better in some recent installations) by counting 1,579,800.298728 wavelengths of the ultra-fine (3s2 to 2p4) emission line of helium–neon laser light (this wavelength being approximately 632.99139822 nm in a vacuum).